Singular Bayesian Neural Networks: Experimental Details

 \textbf{TensorFlow Configuration:} \begin{itemize} \item Precision: float32 (mixed precision explicitly disabled) \item GPU memory: Growth mode enabled (prevents allocating all memory at startup) \item Memory allocator: CUDA async allocator (\texttt{TF\_GPU\_ALLOCATOR=cuda\_malloc\_async}) \item Deterministic operations: Enabled via \texttt{TF\_DETERMINISTIC\_OPS=1} and \texttt{TF\_CUDNN\_DETERMINISTIC=1} \end{itemize}

-\textbf{Random Seeds:} All experiments run with 4 or 5 different random seeds.
+\textbf{Random Seeds:} All experiments in the main text run with 4 or 5 different random seeds.
 For each seed, we set: Python's built-in \texttt{random}, NumPy's random generator, and TensorFlow's random operations.
-All reported metrics show mean $\pm$ standard deviation across these runs.
+All reported metrics in the main text show mean $\pm$ standard deviation across these runs.